-People with Chédiak-Higashi syndrome usually have white skin, light-colored or white hair, and pink or pale blue-gray eyes.
+People with Chédiak-Higashi syndrome usually have pale skin, light-colored or white hair, and pink or pale blue-gray eyes.

 Doctors examine a sample of blood to check for abnormalities and do genetic tests to confirm the diagnosis.